esentri/domainlifecycles/readme_validation.md

 | isPositiveOrZero     | checking a number value whether it is positive or `0`.                                                                                             | `java.math.BigDecimal`, `java.math.BigInteger` or double, float, long, int, byte, short and their wrapper types and `java.util.Optional` with corresponding content                                                                                                                                                                 |
 | isNegativeOrZero     | checking a number value whether it is negative or `0`.                                                                                             | `java.math.BigDecimal`, `java.math.BigInteger` or double, float, long, int, byte, short and their wrapper types and `java.util.Optional` with corresponding content                                                                                                                                                                |

-ATTENTION: For all checks, where the value to be checked is passed in a in a `java.lang.Optional`, the respective `DomainAssertion` logic will only be executed if `Optional.isPresent()` is `true`.
+ATTENTION: For all checks, where the value to be checked is passed in an `java.lang.Optional`, the respective `DomainAssertion` logic will only be executed if `Optional.isPresent()` is `true`.

 ### Java Bean Validation Support